-Please be assured that, as per official advice from the Department of Foreign Affairs (DFA), the Foreign & Commonwealth Office (FCO), supplemented with information from the World Health Organisation (WHO), the Association of British Travel Agents (ABTA), as well as local knowledge updates from our robust team of Ground Operators in resort, the vast majority of trips and destinations we offer are safe to visit and we will do everything we can to ensure that you have the holiday of a lifetime.
+Please be assured that, as per official advice from the Department of Foreign Affairs (DFA), the Foreign, Commonwealth & Development Office (FCDO), supplemented with information from the World Health Organisation (WHO), the Association of British Travel Agents (ABTA), as well as local knowledge updates from our robust team of Ground Operators in resort, the vast majority of trips and destinations we offer are safe to visit and we will do everything we can to ensure that you have the holiday of a lifetime.

-What happens if the DFA/FCO doesn’t specifically advise against travelling to a country?
+What happens if the DFA/FCDO doesn’t specifically advise against travelling to a country?

-What happens if the DFA/FCO advises against all but essential travel to a country?
+What happens if the DFA/FCDO advises against all but essential travel to a country?

 • If you are currently staying in that country you will be repatriated as soon as operationally possible